-Larger uterus – Of course your uterus is growing and will increase by 2-5 pounds in weight.
+Larger uterus – Of course your uterus is growing and will increase by 2 or more pounds in weight.

 Baby – Your baby will weigh around 7-8 pounds at birth.

 Placenta – You are growing a whole new organ during your pregnancy—the placenta!
-It will weigh 2-3 pounds.
+It will weigh 1.5 or more pounds.

 Breast tissue – Your breasts will grow to prepare for milk production, contributing about 2-3 pounds of weight.